 Have you ever visited a blog that gets thousands of page views and hundreds of social media shares?
 Did you feel a pang of envy and wondered why you’re not getting the same amount of traffic?
-There are several reasons behind this, and we have uncovered most of them.
+Perhaps, you’re thinking that it’s because of the blog writing content alone.
+However, it’s not.
+FilWeb Asia Inc. uncovers twenty-five reasons why your blog isn’t getting any traffic.
+Heed these reasons and use them to improve your blog writing.

-It’s common for older and more established blogs to get a lot more traffic that newer ones.
+It’s common for older and more established blogs to get a lot more traffic than newer ones.

-If your website takes longer than 15 seconds to load, users will abandon it and look for information elsewhere.
+If your website takes longer than 15 secs to load, users will abandon it and look for information elsewhere.
+So, invest in optimizing your website, develop your web interface and prioritize user experience, which is drastically changing the trend of online services.

 If your blog looks outdated and boring, potential audience will leave your site before they even read your content.

-Ensure that your website is optimized for mobile viewing because a huge number of people now use their mobile devices to consume content.
+Ensure that you optimize your website is well and suited for mobile viewing because a huge number of people now use their mobile devices to consume content.

 Create personas to understand your audience deeper and know the approach that will work best on them.